jurrien-fakkeldij/chapter-workshop-beth/README.md

     strict: true
 } satisfies Config;
 ```
-We don't have to change the schema, we do have to change our index.ts in the db folder.
+`END TODO`

-We are connecting using a different driver and library.
+We don't have to change the schema, we do have to change our `index.ts` in the db folder.
+We are connecting using a different driver and library and we are using the earlier created environment variables.
 ```typescript
 import { drizzle, LibSQLDatabase } from 'drizzle-orm/libsql';
 import { createClient } from '@libsql/client'